awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/lambda-scheduled-events/README.md

 This is a workspace where you can find an AWS SDK for JavaScript version 3 (v3) tutorial that demonstrates how to use Amazon CloudWatch scheduled events to invoke AWS Lambda functions.

-The [AWS SDK for JavaScript v3 Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/invoke-lambda-functions-with-scheduled-events.html) contains these examples.
+For instructions on implementing this example, see [Creating scheduled events to execute AWS Lambda functions](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/scheduled-events-invoking-lambda-example.html) in the *AWS SDK for JavaScript v3 Developer Guide*.

 # Getting started